 Have you committed a Decorating Faux Pas?

 Has there ever been a time you have felt uncomfortable in your home?
 You may have committed a decorating faux pas and not even noticed.
-Here are some decorating mistakes and solutions that can help you with decorating your home.
+Here are some decorating mistakes and solutions that can help you with decorating your home. - Do you have a focal point?

-A Focal Point focuses specifically on a point of interest which makes a room unique.
+l Point focuses specifically on a point of interest which makes a room unique.
 It could be a wall with art, a sofa with art above it, a fireplace, and it could even be a spectacular view of the outdoors.
 Each of these can provide your room with a visual anchor that can bring it together as a whole.

-• Trying to make an old piece of furniture look new?
+- Trying to make an old piece of furniture look new?

 We all want a